Table of Contents

 The neurons and neurotransmitters you’re targeting with nootropics will not work without healthy mitochondria fueling your brain cells.
 Complete your nootropic stack with at least some of these nootropics for a better quality of life.

 Performance Lab® Energy contains four of the mitochondria-boosting nootropics detailed in this post.
-You get effective dosages of Acetyl L-Carnitine (ALCAR), R-Lipoic Acid, CoQ10 and PQQ in two vegan-friendly NutriCaps® capsules.
+You get effective dosages of Acetyl L-Carnitine (ALCAR), R-Lipoic Acid, CoQ10, PQQ and magnesium in two vegan-friendly NutriCaps® capsules.
 And they include BioPerine® to help boost absorption even more.

-After a year of personally testing this stack I can vouch for its authenticity.
+After personally testing this stack for years I can vouch for its authenticity.
 This stack helps increase energy levels, and when used daily, I can work all day long without getting fatigued.

 And even better – no crash later in the day like you get from using stimulant-based energy drinks.